rochiecuevas/Mission_Mars/README.md

     titles = [title.title() for title in titles]
 ```

-To recap, the name and the URL of the webpage of each hemisphere were appended to the `titles` and `comp_links` lists, respectively.
-The URL of each hemisphere image was obtained using the function `get_url()` based on the indices of each webpage URL in `comp_links`.
+To recap, the name and the URL of the webpage of each hemisphere were appended to the `titles` and the `comp_links` lists, respectively.
+The URL of each hemisphere image was obtained using the function `get_url()` based on the index of each webpage URL in `comp_links`.
 This function was nested inside `scrape()`.

 ```python
 # Create a list of indices for scraping each hemisphere website using a loop